kailash-manasarovar/statement/docs/timeline/2021/july.md

 ## Joining Twitter

 - I join Twitter with my account [@1frgvn](https://x.com/1FRGVN) in August.
-- I am anonymous and I use my account to support activists against the abuses to children and Women's rights arising from trans ideology.
+- I am anonymous and I use my account to support activists against the abuses to children and women's rights arising from trans ideology.
 - I also use Twitter extensively as therapy and post often about my child sexual abuse experiences and the suicidal depression I have been suffering since 2015.
 - Anyone stalking or surveilling me at that time will have had a deep insight into my state of mind and could only assume that a three-year campaign of terror against me would likely drive me to suicide.
 - As well as my state of mind, I mention old experiences which will be used later on to intimidate and terrorize me while I'm being stalked online.